jhpyle/docassemble/_docs/docker.md

 # <a name="arm"></a>ARM support

 Using **docassemble** on the [ARM] architecture is considered experimental.
-The images on [Docker Hub] are `amd64`-only, so if you want to run **docassemble** on [ARM], you will need to use `docker build` to build the `jhpyle/docassemble-os` and `jhpyle/docassemble` images.
 The known issues with [ARM] compatibility are:

-* The `DAGoogleAPI` object cannot be used because the dependency package it relies on causes a C memory allocation error to be raised.
+* Google Chrome is not installed if the architecture is [ARM], so the `mmdc()` function will not work.
-* Google Chrome is not installed if the architecture is [ARM], so you cannot use headless Chrome for web browser automation.
+* For the same reason, you cannot use headless Chrome for web browser automation running inside the Docker container.

 # <a name="upgrading"></a>Upgrading docassemble when using Docker